cyrilmhansen/kistaverk/ARCHITECTURE.md

 Kotlin: Uses Coroutines (Dispatchers.IO) to call the blocking Rust function.
 Rust: Remains synchronous (simpler, smaller binary).
 It just calculates and returns.
 UI: While waiting for Rust, Kotlin displays a loading spinner overlay (since the UI JSON hasn't returned yet).

+A. State Serialization (The "Don't Lose My Work" Rule) Android frequently kills background apps to save memory.
+When the user returns, MainActivity is recreated, but the Rust memory (the static Mutex) is wiped clean.
+The Missing Protocol:
+Serialize: On onSaveInstanceState (Kotlin), send a get_state_snapshot command to Rust.
+Rust serializes AppState to a JSON string or Byte Array and returns it.
+Kotlin saves this in the Bundle.
+Restore: On onCreate (Kotlin), check if a Bundle exists.
+If yes, extract the snapshot and send restore_state(snapshot) to Rust.
+Rust Impl: The AppState struct must derive Serialize and Deserialize.
+B. The File Descriptor Bridge (Zero-Copy)
+To solve the file copying issue mentioned in the feedback:
+Mechanism:
+Kotlin: Uses ContentResolver.openFileDescriptor(uri, "r").
+JNI: Passes the int fd to Rust.
+Rust:
+code
+Rust
+use std::os::unix::io::FromRawFd;
+use std::fs::File;

+// UNSAFE: We must ensure Kotlin keeps the FD open while we read,
+// and that we don't double-close it if not intended. let file = unsafe { File::from_raw_fd(fd) };
+// Read file...
+// std::mem::forget(file) // logic to prevent Rust from closing the FD if Kotlin owns it